Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Geforce GTX 690 should be 566% quicker than the GeForce GTS 450 1GB overall, because of its greater bandwidth. (explain)
+Memory BandwidthIn theory, the Geforce GTX 690 should be a lot faster than the GeForce GTS 450 1GB overall. (explain)

-Texel RateThe Geforce GTX 690 is much (more or less 835%) more effective at anisotropic filtering than the GeForce GTS 450 1GB. (explain)
+Texel RateThe Geforce GTX 690 will be quite a bit (approximately 835%) more effective at AF than the GeForce GTS 450 1GB. (explain)

-Pixel RateIf using high levels of AA is important to you, then the Geforce GTX 690 is the winner, by far. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Geforce GTX 690 is superior to the GeForce GTS 450 1GB, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison